tylercroberts/30dayslostinspace/daily_broadcasts/day_1/README.md

+# Day 2

-# This code sets the built-in LED to blink SOS.
+This code sets the built-in LED to blink SOS.